perfectyorg/perfecty-push-docs/docs/wp/configuration.md

 description: How to customize Perfecty Push?
 ---

-There are currently three different areas you can configure:
+These are the different areas you can configure:

 ## 1. Public widget